Discover how districts nationwide are securing complete funding for innovative SmartLabs. LEARN MORE!

 Bill Laurienti

-Bill Laurienti is a Content Marketing Specialist at Creative Learning Systems.
+Bill Laurienti is the content marketing manager at Creative Learning Systems.
 He holds a Bachelor of Arts in Secondary Education (English) from Colorado Mesa University and a Master of Arts in Secondary Teaching from the University of California's Rossier School of Education.
 Bill came to CLS after 10 years in the secondary classroom.
 He believes SmartLabs are important tools for engaging unengaged students and helping them access careers they might not otherwise have imagined.

 eBook